LibreCAD/docs/ref/widgets.rst

     :scale: 67
     :alt: Library Browser Dock

 The Library Browser Dock shows blocks available from the defined libraries and allows users to insert blocks into the current drawing.
 To insert a block, select a block from one of the categories by clicking on it, e.g. "d1" and click the "Insert" button.
 Specify a reference point in the drawing window with a mouse click or by entering coordinates at the command prompt.
-Once inserted into the drawing, the block is shown in the :ref:`Block List Dock <block-list>`.
+Once inserted into the drawing, the block is shown in the :ref:`Block List Dock <ugBlocksList>`.

 LibreCAD includes several libraries and additional libraries can be specified by defining a path to user libraries in the :ref:`Application Preferences <app-prefs>`, "Path" tab as shown in **Getting Started**.